paven/git-training/git2/excercises.md

 #### Signed tag
 This is an extra extra exercises if you have extra time.
-It might be a litle to hard... try not to be bother with it.
+It might be a little hard, but don't let that stop you from trying.

 if the gpg commands fail.. install gpg https://www.gnupg.org/download/